 Then, I layered each loop together and secured it with glue.

 Finally to conceal the glued loops in the center, I took a short piece of ribbon and wrapped it around the loops and secured it with glue.

-At this time, I glued the bow to the wreath over the seam area.
+Then the bow is attached to the wreath over the seam area with glue.

-With the heat of summer, I started to worry that the glue would fail and the bow would fall apart and come off the wreath.
+Since we used hot glue I worried with the heat of summer, that the glue would fail and the bow would fall apart and come off the wreath.

 I definitely believe that making a bow and securing to the pool noodle wreath with wire would be much easier and more secure.